aberm/austuff/README.md

 See /structure/ for schematics and wireframes

 To run:
-* clone this repository as well as
+* clone this repository as well as austuff-frontend
 * `cd` into `austuff-backend` and run `bundle install`
 * run `rails db:setup`
 * run `rails s`